This post was most recently updated on August 24th, 2022

 And lastly, one of the hugely popular items being demonstrated at CES this year was the quadcopter in its various forms.
 At first glance, this may seem like just another kid’s toy.
 However, a quadcopter makes it possible to get fantastic aerial footage of places you travel to!
 Wouldn’t it be amazing to have aerial footage of the medieval castle you just explored?
 Or the Grand Canyon?
 The possibilities are only limited by your imagination!

-I would love to hear what you’d like to see in the way of innovative travel technology–be sure to share your insights in the comments below!
+I’d love to hear what you’d like to see in the way of innovative travel technology.
+Be sure to share your insights in the comments below!